Who We Are

 - Drummers are required to buy a metronome and headphones at the start of the Summer.
 Drummers must be able to play all songs to a metronome.

-- Acoustic guitarists are responsible for learning all acoustic lines in all songs, utilizing capos, and fingerpicking if necessary.
+- Acoustic guitarists are responsible for learning all acoustic lines in all songs, utilizing capos, and fingerpicking if needed.

 - Electric guitarists are responsible for learning all electric parts in all songs, mimicking feel and sound of original recording whenever possible.
 Once you master your parts, you may embellish and create.

-- Percussionists will learn all percussion patterns as they occur on the Rehearsal CD’s.
-If songs on rehearsal CD’s don’t have percussion parts, it is your responsibility to come up with a simple, tasteful and appropriate part.
+- Percussionists will learn all percussion patterns as they occur on the recordings.
+If songs recordings don’t have percussion parts, it is your responsibility to come up with a simple, tasteful and appropriate part.